lucashaley/UnityTeaching/Weekly Tutorials/Week_07a_ProjectSetup.md

 In certain circumstances, you may work solo or in a group of three—but these arrangements are to made by special negotiation with your tutor.
 All partners need to be in your own workshop.

 We suggest you try to work with someone that has complimentary skills to your own.
 For example, if you love your coding, find an artist who focuses on environment and props.
-If you love your modeling and animation and want to focus on that, you may be able to form a group of 3.

-As before - (but this time, with stricter adherence) - we’ll run to concurrent projects.
+As before - (but this time, with stricter adherence) - we’ll run two concurrent scenes.

-1. SOLO WORKSHOP PROJECT
+1. SOLO WORKSHOP SCENE

     - keep this safe and backed up on your Media Server drive
     - add to it each week
     - use this project for experimentation

-2. GROUP ASSIGNMENT PROJECT
+2. GROUP ASSIGNMENT SCENE

    - Worked on by both team members
    - Each member is expected to give 7 hours of self-directed time to the project per week. ie. a pair will contribute 14 hours to each project per week as ‘homework’.